 Include visual guides too.
 A 30-second video showing how to use the aircon or TV goes a long way.

-For hosts wanting a clear plan, this essential guide to Airbnb property management on the Gold Coast breaks down the full playbook.
+For hosts wanting a clear plan, this essential guide to Short-Term Rental property management on the Gold Coast breaks down the full playbook.

 Peak season means your phone blows up 24/7.
 Booking requests.
 Guest questions.
 Cleaner updates.